 Sound good?
 Let’s get into it.

-When you first hear the term omni-channel, you may be think, “Great, yet another marketing buzzword,” and you would be right.
+When you first hear the term omnichannel, you may be thinking, “Great, yet another marketing buzzword,” and you would be right.
 However, it is an accurate term for a relatively new way of marketing that appeals to all customers through all marketing channels.